UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 ![List Azure Stack VM Extensions Output](images/azs-browser-networking-private-ip.png)

-## 2. Create a new vault and setting a replication goal.
+## Step 2.
+Create a new vault and setting a replication goal.

 1. In the Azure portal navigate to **Create a resource** > **Management Tools** > **Backup and Site Recovery (OMS)**
 2. In **Name** enter the name you wish to call the vault
 3. In Resource group, create or select a resource group
-4. In Location choose one of the UK South
+4. In Location choose UK South
 5. To quickly access the vault simply right click and select **Pin to dashboard**

 ![List Azure Stack VM Extensions Output](images/azs-browser-recovery-vault.png)